-VECTRIC VCARVE.
-Your SHARK CNC comes with a license for Vectric VCarve design software.
+For your own creations, you need to use VCarve to design your project which also involves creating the toolpath files that you then run on your SHARK SD110/SD120 machine to cut your project.
+You're SHARK CNC comes with a license for Vectric VCarve Desktop software.
 This powerful and user-friendly software unleashes your creativity.
 For system requirements, visit: